 The short version is: if you use your phone a lot during the day, particularly taking photos, you may want to opt for the bigger Pixel, because this probably won't get you through a full day.

 The rest of its performance is virtually flawless.
 The Pixel 4 is equipped with the Snapdragon 855 processor, and that means it's about as powerful as any other smartphone out there.
 Google could have opted for the even more recent 855 Plus, but we don't think that would have made all that much more difference.
-But from a purist point of view, it's a shame to see it behind - especially when Snapdragon 865 is expected to be announced before the end of 2019.
+But from a purist point of view, it's a shame to see it behind - especially when Snapdragon 865 has been announced just a couple of months after the phone came out.

 - Dual camera: 12.2MP f/1.7 main, 16MP f/2.4 2x zoom